 Read more: Home remedies for colds

 The sweet licorice herb has been used for centuries to as one of the natural cough remedies treat sore throats and alleviate coughing.
 Similarly to honey, it is a demulcent, which works to coat the irritated membranes in your throat and calm down the cough.
+Healthline.com also reports that a study of mice found that components in licorice decreased cough frequency by between 30 and 78%.
 Place one teaspoon of the dried herb into two cups of water and boil.
 Allow it to steep before drinking.
-But licorice root is not suitable to give to children, so best only use for yourself.
+Equally, many cough syrups contain licorice extract.
+But licorice root is not suitable to give to children, so it’s best to only use for yourself.

 Pineapple might not seem like one of the most conventional natural cough remedies, especially on a dark winter’s evening when you’d much rather have a cup of hot chocolate than a pina colada.
 But bromelain, an enzyme found in the flesh of the tropical fruit, has been proven to suppress coughs and loosen mucus in the throat, the perfect treatment for a cough and a great natural remedy.
 Make sure you eat fresh pineapple, rather than a smoothie or dried versions for the best results.